Roy I. Davidovitch, MD

-As the Director of the New York Hip Center Dr. Davidovitch also focuses on the care of the Young Adult and Athlete with Hip Pain.
-As such, Dr. Davidovitch performs a variety of specialized hip preserving surgical procedures such as Hip Arthroscopy (for the treatment of Labrumtears and Femoral Acetabular Impingement), open surgical dislocation, pelvic and hip osteotomy (for the treatment of hip dysplasia), treatment of avascular necrosis of the hip, and repair of tendon injuries around the hip (ie. gluteus medius, hamstring, rectus Femoris).
+Dr. Davidovitch also focuses on the care of the Young Adult and Athletes with Hip Pain.
+As such, Dr. Davidovitch performs a variety of specialized hip preserving surgical procedures such as Hip Arthroscopy (for the treatment of Labrum tears and Femoral Acetabular Impingement), Pelvic Osteotomy (PAO or Ganz Osteotomy) for the treatment of hip dysplasia, treatment of Avascular Necrosis of the Hip, and repair of tendon injuries around the hip (i.e. gluteus medius, hamstring, rectus Femoris).

 As a fellowship-trained Orthopaedic Trauma surgeon, Dr. Davidovitch gained extensive experience in the treatment of complex Pelvic and Acetabulum Fractures, repair of Non-Unions of Hip Fractures and treatment of complex Hip and Femur Fractures.
 Dr. Davidovitch has a particular interest in the treatment of the young adult with a hip fracture.
 Direct hospital transfers to the NYU Langone’s Hospital for Joint Diseases for treatment of the above injuries are accepted in most cases pending insurance clearance and surgeon availability.